Executive Summary

 This ensures marketing’s messaging aligns with creative’s visual direction every time.

-8. Measure and Optimise Collaborative Performance
+8. Measure and Optimize Collaborative Performance

 Once collaboration is structured, track and refine it using analytics: